seder/mensaplan-parser/README.md

 mensaplan-parser
 ================

-parser for the uni ulm mensa- and bistroplan
+Parser for the Studentenwerk Ulm menus.
+You need to write a config.php file first, see config_example.php for directions.

 usage:
 $ php getfood.php